AMANIKAI/DELANI-IP/README.md

 - Enter your name

--Choose the service that you would like to receive
+- Choose the service that you would like to receive

 - Enter your Email Address

 - Enter your message or comment

--Click the submit button to send your message/request
+- Click the submit button to send your message/request

--Once you submit your results the page will alert you that your message/request has been received as belo
+- Once you submit your results the page will alert you that your message/request has been received as below

-### Alert "Hi Amani Kai, we have received your message.
+#### Alert "Hi Amani Kai, we have received your message.
 Thank you for contacting us.

 ## Technologies Used